Meath county football team: Lament for Boylan

 Boylan's 22-year term represents a record in modern GAA.
 He led two different teams to win four All-Ireland SFC titles, while coming close to winning another two.
 He introduced an increased tactical awareness to the game.
-He built two All-Ireland SFC-winning teams.
-Other great managers like Dwyer, Harte, McGuinness, McGrath, Gavin built only one.
-Unlike Dwyer, Harte, Galvin, who had huge underage success to build a team upon.
+He built two All-Ireland SFC-winning teams' other managers like Dwyer, Harte, McGuinness, McGrath, Gavin built only one, who had underage success to build a team upon.
 With the 1987 and 1988 Meath team, Boylan had no underage success build on.
 In the history of game it is rare to win an All-Ireland with no underage success.
 His 1996 team came from nowhere to win an All-Ireland.
 Since 1950 the only other times for this to have happened were in 1960 (Down), 1974 (Dublin), 1975 (Kerry), 1991 (Down) and 1998 (Galway).
-And what was so unique about 1996 also was Seán Boylan's 1996 team is one of the youngest teams ever to win All-Ireland, with seven under-21 Meath players playing in the final.
-This has only happened once before when Kerry won the All-Ireland in 1975 with lots of under-21 players.
+What was so unique about 1996 was Seán Boylan's team is one of the youngest teams ever to win All-Ireland, with seven under-21 Meath players playing in the final.
+This has only happened once before when Kerry won the All-Ireland in 1975 with several under-21 players.
 Kerry 1975 and Meath 1996 are the two youngest teams to win an All-Ireland.